youssefaltai/gso/README.md

 ⚠ **All the following is outdated.** ⚠
 ****

-In GSO, application state is encapsulated in user-defined observables.
-An observable is like a wrapper around the actual state or variable, that helps make application state and UI state synced together.
+In GSO, application state is encapsulated in observables.

+An observable is like a wrapper around the actual state or variable.

-All an observable brings to the table is that it keeps references to objects that are interested in knowing when the wrapped state changes.
+All an observable brings to the table is that it keeps references to objects (Usually UI components) that are interested in knowing when the wrapped state changes.

-Observables provide **one and only one** way to update encapsulated state, and in this way, observers are notified after the update happens so that they can update their own state accordingly.
+Observables force observers notification when encapsulated state changes, so whenever application state changes, UI components can instantly update accordingly.

-All UI components that depend on at least one variable in application state should implement the `Observer` interface.
-Each of these variables should be encapsulated in a class that extends the `Observable` class.
+All UI components that depend on at least one variable in application state should implement the `Observer` interface, and each of these variables should be encapsulated in an `Observable`.

-Now UI components are able to observe the observables they depend on, using the `observe()` method on `Observer` instances (or `attach_observer()` on `Observable` instances), and implement the `notify_state_changed()` method to react accordingly when an observable state changes.

-That was the O in GSO, the Observer pattern.
+That was the **O** in GSO, the _Observer pattern_.

-You might be thinking, how do UI components reach the observables?
-Well, that's where the GS comes to play.
+You might be thinking, how do UI components reach state?
+Well, that's where the **GS** comes to play.

-First, all related observables should be encapsulated together in a class that implement the `State` interface.

-`State` classes should implement the `dispatch()` method, which is what UI components are going to use to request an update in state (usually due to some kind of UI event).
-The `dispatch()` method should handle changing the observables' states based on the dispatched `Action` (more on `Action`s later).

-Then, the `GlobalState` class is used to group all `State` classes and make them globally available everywhere in your code, so that UI components can easily dispatch actions and request state updates.
+The `GlobalState` class is used to group all application state variables and make them globally available everywhere in your code, so that UI components can easily request state updates and observe application state.

-Grouping `State` classes is done using the `GlobalState`'s public class method `create()`, which can only be called once at the very beginning of your application, to initialize and prepare application state.

-That was the GS in GSO, the `GlobalState` class.

 As you already know, an observable can have multiple observers.
 Also, an observer can observe multiple observables.